-Table 16-3.
+Table 15-3.
 Reporting Travel, Entertainment, and Gift Expenses and Reimbursements

-Type of Reimbursement (or Other Expense Allowance) Arrangement Employer Reports on Form W-2 Employee Shows on Form 2106 1 Accountable Actual expense reimbursement Not reported Not shown if expenses do not exceed reimbursement Adequate accounting and excess returned Actual expense reimburse- ment Excess reported as wages in box 1.2 Amount ade- All expenses (and reimbursements reported on Adequate accounting and return of excess both required but excess not returned quately accounted for is reported only in box 13-it is not reported in box 1.
-Form W-2, box 13) only if some or all of the excess expenses are claimed.
-3 Otherwise, form is not filed.
-Per diem or mileage allowance (up to federal rate) Not reported All expenses and reimbursements only if excess expenses are claimed.
-3 Adequate accounting and excess returned Otherwise, form is not filed.
-Per diem or mileage allowance (exceeds federal rate) Excess reported as wages in box 1.2 Amount up to the federal rate is reported only All expenses (and reimbursements equal to the federal rate) only if ex- Adequate accounting up to the federal rate only and excess not returned in box 13-it is not reported in box 1. penses in excess of the federal rate are claimed.
-3 Otherwise, form is not filed.
-Nonaccountable Either adequate accounting or return of excess, or both, not required by plan Entire amount is reported as wages in box 1.2 All expenses 3 No reimbursement Normal reporting of wages, etc. All expenses 3 only the amount for which the employee did adequately account is considered as paid under an accountable plan.
-The remaining expenses are treated as having been reimbursed under a nonaccountable plan (discussed later).
+Type of Reimbursement (or Other Expense Allowance) Arrangement Employer Reports on Form W-2 Employee Shows on Form 21061 Accountable Actual expense reimburse- ment Not reported Not shown if expenses do not exceed reimbursement Adequate accounting and excess returned Actual expense reimburse- ment Excess reported as wages in box 1.
+Amount adequately accounted for All expenses (and reimbursements reported Adequate accounting and return of excess both required but excess not returned is reported only in box 13- it is not reported in box 1. on Form W-2, box 13) only if some or all of the excess expenses are claimed.
+2 Otherwise, form is not filed.
+Per diem or mileage allowance (up to federal rate) Not reported All expenses and reimbursements only if excess expenses are Adequate accounting and excess returned claimed.
+2 Otherwise, form is not filed.
+Per diem or mileage allowance (exceeds federal rate) Excess reported as wages in box 1.
+Amount up to the federal rate is reported All expenses (and reimbursements equal to the federal rate) only if Adequate accounting up to the federal rate only and excess not returned only in box 13-it is not reported in box 1. expenses in excess of the federal rate are claimed.
+2 Otherwise, form is not filed.
+Nonaccountable Either adequate accounting or return of excess, or both, not required by plan Entire amount is reported as wages in box 1.
+All expenses 2 No reimbursement Normal reporting of wages, etc. All expenses 2